yassouali/fast.ai_notes/intro_to_ML/lecture3.md

 m.fit(X_train, y_train)
 ```

-#### Confidence in the predictions
+## Confidence in the predictions

 We already know how to get the prediction.
 We take the average value in each leaf node in each tree after running a particular row through each tree.
 Normally, we do not just want a prediction, we also want to know how confident we are of that prediction.
 We would be less confident of a prediction if we have not seen many examples of rows like this one.
 In that case, we would not expect any of the trees to have a path through, which is designed to help us predict that row.
-So conceptually, you would expect then that as you pass this unusual row through different trees, it is going to end up in very different places.
+So conceptually, we would expect then that as we pass this unusual row through different trees, it is going to end up in very different places.
 In other words, rather than just taking the mean of the predictions of the trees and saying that is our prediction, what if we took the standard deviation of the predictions of the trees.
 If the standard deviation is high, that means each tree is giving us a very different estimate of this row’s prediction.
 If this was a really common kind of row, the trees would have learned to make good predictions for it because it has seen a lot of similar rows to split based on them.
 So the standard deviation of the predictions across the trees gives us at least relative understanding of how confident we are of this prediction.

 ```python
 preds = np.stack([t.predict(X_valid) for t in m.estimators_])